swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 }
 ```

 The sleep function accepts a plain integer as nanoseconds to sleep for which mirrors known top-level functions performing the same action in the synchronous world.
-Because use-sites look quite explicit in the way they have to previous this call with an `await` keyword (`await Task.sleep(nanos)`), we prefer to use the well-known `sleep` word rather than introduce new words for this functionality.
+Because use-sites look quite explicit in the way they have to prefix this call with an `await` keyword (`await Task.sleep(nanos)`), we prefer to use the well-known `sleep` word rather than introduce new words for this functionality.

 > The `sleep` function will gain nicer overloads once the standard library has time and deadline types, then the sleep will be able to be expressed as `await Task.sleep(until: deadline)` or `await Task.sleep(for: .seconds(1))` or similar.
 This proposal is not introducing those time types, so for now a bare bones sleep function is proposed.